kenders2000/u_net_speech_enhancement/README.md

 `python predict_with_trained_unet.py -p /path/to/trained_model -d <dataset>`

 Saves into the clarity repo via the symlink, into the appropriate dataset dir.

+to predict using the example dataset:

+`python predict_with_trained_unet.py -p /path/to/trained_model -d dev`

 # To generate evaluation data.
 `python post_process_cleaned_audio_eval.py -p /path/to/trained_model -d <dataset> -i /path/to/cleaned_data -o /path/to/write_hearing_aid_files -s /path/to/clarity/dataset`